 The drought operating rule or curtailment curve for the Glencoe and Dundee WSS for the May decision month is shown in Figure 14.19.
-As can be seen from the graph, restrictions within the Glencoe and Dundee WSS are required once the combined dam storage drops below 50%.
+As can be seen from the graph, restrictions within the Glencoe and Dundee WSS are required once the combined dam storage drops below 50% for a May decicion date.